Embed Inc PIC Programmers Host Protocol Specification

 (Version 16, optional)

-write buffer is assumed to apply if the WBUFSZ value is greater
+buffer is assumed to apply if the WBUFSZ value is greater than 1

-than 1 and the address of a write is less than or equal to the
+and the address of a write is less than or equal to the WBUFEN

-write algorithms, in which case this value may be ignored.
-This
+algorithms, in which case this value may be ignored.
+This value is

 If this command is implemented then it must be issued after the